-These guidelines apply to employers who provide services other than the decontamination works at the sites where the average ambient dose rate exceeds $2.5\mu \text{Sv/h}$ .
+These guidelines apply to employers who provide services other than the decontamination works at the sites where the average ambient dose rate exceeds $2.5\mu Sv/h$.

-(3) Recipients of radiation dose control and methods
+(3) Subjects and methods of radiation exposure dose control

-The total effective exposure doses should not exceed 100 mSv per five years and 50 mSv per year for male workers, 5 mSv per three months for female workers having the possibility to become pregnant.
+The total effective exposure doses should not exceed 100 mSv per five years and 50 mSv per year for workers, 5 mSv per three months for female workers having the possibility to become pregnant.
 The dose records should be preserved for 30 years.

-(4) Measures for reducing radiation exposure
+(4) Measures to reduce radiation exposure